asokratis/python-currency-anywhere/README.md

 * **visual**: Makes output human readable instead of csv format.
 * **legacy_user**: For a limited time, [Fixer currently offers additional features for free to legacy users](https://fixer.io/signup/legacy), such as the ability to use any currency as your base and SSL support.
 Please turn this flag on if you are a legacy user.
 If this flag is turned off, our script will do some workarounds to still be able to use any currency as your base.
 * **no_header**: Output does not display header which can be useful when appending data to existing files.
+* **sort_by_symbol**: By default, the output is sorted by date in ascending order and then by currency symbol in ascending order.
+This flag overrides the default sorting with currency symbol in ascending order and then by date in ascending order.

 ### Output
 **1. currency_name** (Currency Name)<br>